Light-Wizzard/QtLingo/README.md

 # Process

-First I will update your projects Translations files according to the Languages you have chosen, then I will translate all the Languages, then update the Translations files and compile them into .qm files for deployment.
+First click on Compile to update your projects Translations files according to the Languages you have chosen, I call it compile because these are all the files get compiled into your app, then click on accept all or use Qt Lingustic to accet each translation, then click on update the Help and ReadMe and Translations those files, creating files with a Language Code.

 # Doxygen